To Promote Gender Equality

 Limitations

 Ideally, everything about the list would be public; essentially a wiki.
 However, given the contentious topic, there is a risk of sabotage.
-So some moderation is necessary.I welcome constructive criticism and will endevour to engage with and publish good-faith feedback.
+So moderation may be necessary.I welcome constructive criticism and will endevour to engage with and publish good-faith feedback.

 Frequently Asked Questions